2.8 Tokio

 }

-One more example of async fs operation:
+Here's another example of an async fs operation:

 use tokio::fs;